zammad/zammad-documentation/appendix/configure-env-vars.rst

 General Options
 ---------------

-AUTO_SHUTDOWN
-   Defines if an automatic shutdown of Zammad is performed when the the database has been changed
-   (e.g. after custom attributes have been created in the :admin-docs:`object manager </system/objects.html>`).

-   The underlying system (Systemd, Docker, Kubernetes) will then restart the processes/containers after this shutdown.

-   Setting this to ``false`` might only make sense in very rare cases and you have to restart the Zammad services then manually.

-   Default: **true**

 GPG_PATH
    Defines the path to the GPG installation.
 This is only needed if you installed Zammad from Source, if you want to use different versions of PGP